 ii.
 Enter the details regarding the amount of investment and period of investment

 iii.
 Get your e-KYC done in less than 5 minutes

 iv.
 Invest in your favourite index fund from amongst the hand-picked mutual funds

-The following table represents the top 5 index funds in India, based on the past 3 year returns.
+The following table represents the top five index funds in India, based on the past three-year returns.
 Investors may choose the funds based on a different investment horizon like 5 years or 10 years returns.
 You may include other criteria like financial ratios as well.